ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 For context: gRPC is the main API for Conduit.
 The HTTP API is generated using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

 ### API
-Pipeline components themselves should expose an `Inspect` method, for example
+Inspectable pipeline components themselves should expose an `Inspect` method, for example
 ```go
 func(s Source) Inspect() chan Record
 ```